Anti-money laundering and counter-terrorism financing laws

 The Public Trustee may not be able to provide the service you require if you are unable to provide the appropriate level of identification required.

 The Public Trustee will be required to collect personal information under AML/CTF laws.
-We are required to handle this information in accordance with the Privacy Act 1988 (Privacy Act).
+We are required to handle this information in accordance with the Queensland Information Privacy Act 2009 (the Act).